 Vitamin B12 & Folate

 Measuring vitamin B12 & folate levels can help diagnose the cause of macrocytic anemia.
 Vitamin B12 is necessary for the formation of normal red blood cells, nerve function, and tissue and cellular repair.

 A Hemoglobin A1C test provides a measurement of a person’s average blood glucose levels over the past 2-3 months by determining the percentage of their hemoglobin which is glycated.
 This test includes a calculation for estimated average glucose (eAG).
 EAG is a measurement which indicates a person’s average daily blood sugar level.

 A reticulocyte count is a blood test that measures how fast red blood cells are made by the bone marrow and released into the blood.
 Reticulocytes are in the blood for about 2 days before developing into mature red blood cells.

-This test requires blood work.
-You’ll receive an email within 24-48 hours with a lab requisition form and necessary instructions.
-Take this to a local LabCorp Patient Service Center to have your blood drawn.
+Within 1-3 days, you will receive an email from our lab partner, DHA Laboratory, that contains your lab requisition form and necessary instructions.
+Take your requisition form to a local LabCorp Patient Service Center to have your blood drawn.

 All tests are authorized and reviewed by a physician from our partner laboratory.